VAX 9000: ECL

 During the 1960s, DEC computers had been built out of individual transistors and began to move to using small scale integration integrated circuits (SSI ICs).
 These would be built onto a number of circuit boards, which would then be wire wrapped together on a backplane to produce the central processing unit (CPU).
 As semiconductor manufacturing ("fab") improved, the machines could be reimplemented using a smaller number of chips.
 By the late 1970s, LSI versions of the PDP-11 were available, first as multi-chip units like DEC's own LSI-11, and later in single-chip versions like the J-11.

 The same evolution began to appear in the VAX line as well.
 Early VAX models resembled the PDP's of the earlier generations, but with multiple LSI chips on printed circuit boards building up the more complex CPU rather than SSI chips on wire-wrapped boards.
 (Note: See, for instance, this image of the VAX DPM, one card of nine that made up the CPU of the 11/750.
 Compare that with the image of the LSI-11 CPU in the User Manual.)
 By the mid-1980s, the relentless effects of Moore's law had pushed LSI into what was now very large scale integration (VLSI), and single-chip versions of the VAX began to appear, like late 1987's single-chip CVAX.

 DEC was facing the possibility that some future VAX machine would sit on a desktop and sell for a fraction of the cost of their current machines.
 If they didn't build such a system, someone else would.
 Looking for options that would maintain their margins, the company began to consider high-performance system that could not be implemented in current CMOS form.
-One possibility would be to make a machine using the faster emitter-coupled logic (ECL).
+One possibility would be to make a machine using the faster emitter-coupled logic (ECL), which was common on mainframe systems.